mame/tiny-ts-parser/README.md

 # tiny-ts-parser

-A lightweight library featuring parsers for multiple minimal subsets of TypeScript, designed for a Japanese book named "...".
+A lightweight library featuring parsers for multiple minimal subsets of TypeScript, designed for the Japanese book named "...".

 ## How to use